Our testing meets the standards for the Safe Drinking Water Act and is available for testing of rainwater for private use.

 Roofs, gutters and tanks are often inadequately maintained and cleaned and neglect compromises the quality of the water collected.

-When tanks are tested for contamination, they more often than not fail standard faecal pollution tests.
+When tanks are tested for contamination, they often fail standard faecal pollution tests.
 In urban areas the presence of airborne contaminants (for example, lead from exhaust emissions) may make collected rainwater unsuitable for drinking.

-In addition, because of the low buffering capacity of rainwater it is not uncommon so see elevated levels of copper and lead in rainwater that is distributed to the house via copper pipes.
+Because of the low buffering capacity of rainwater, we do see elevated levels of copper and lead in rainwater that is distributed to the house via copper pipes.
 The following link provides information on Rainwater Plumbing.

 Please refer to the Safe Drinking Water Guidelines Information Sheet for further information.